Paul-Clue/JavaScriptCapstone/game-instructions/README.md

 Type: Role Playing Game (RPG)

-Core Philosophie: A ninja collecting ninja stars in order to find the secret one.
+Core Philosophy: A ninja collecting ninja stars in order to find the secret one.

 Core Mechanics: